About Us

 2020 Water Quality Initiative

-MMSD has scheduled an Open House on June 11 from 4:30 - 7:00 pm at the Hart Park Muellner Building to share information and answer questions about upcoming levee system improvements in the Hart Park area.
-MMSD has been designing levee improvements to meet FEMA levee standards.
-Improvements are scheduled for construction in 2026 and 2027 and include raising the levee along River Parkway and 63rd Street, raising the floodwall along Hart Park Lane, several storm sewer improvements, and tree removal near the levee to meet standards.
+Thank you to all who attended the open house on June 11th at the Hart Park Muellner Building.
+The levee and floodwall improvements are planned for 2026 and 2027.
+These improvements include raising the levee along River Parkway and 63rd Street, raising the floodwall along Hart Park Lane, several storm sewer improvements, and tree removal near the levee to meet FEMA standards.
 The planned work areas are shown in this map.

-As part of the planned construction, MMSD has partnered with the City of Wauwatosa, which has provided additional funding to improve a MMSD levee maintenance drive to create nearly 2,000 feet of recreational trail near River Parkway and 63rd Street.
+As part of these improvements, MMSD is partnering with the City of Wauwatosa, which provided additional funding to improve a MMSD levee maintenance drive, which will create nearly 2,000 feet of recreational trail near River Parkway and 63rd Street.

 MMSD reviewed the entire levee system and identified improvements required for the system to be accredited FEMA.
 Improvements include adding additional height to levees and floodwalls at several locations, storm sewer improvements, and sewer rehabilitation.